 - promotion and design assistant with 120th anniversary celebration, Washburn Child Guidance Center (Washburn Center for Children)

-As a member of AIGA Minnesota for many and various years, he served as president, January 1979-February 1980, of MGDA, Minnesota Graphic Designers Association, a.k.a., AIGA Minnesota.
+As a member of AIGA Minnesota for many and various years, he served as president, January 1979-February 1980, and Board Member of MGDA, Minnesota Graphic Designers Association, a.k.a., AIGA Minnesota.
 He was a founding member of AIGA Minnesota's Expert Designers committee (formerly known as the "Veteran Designers" [working title] committee).

 Patrick Redmond has provided design for over thirty-five logos, brandmarks or trademarks and for over fifty published books.